-- 18. Companies should publish the following information about their board members on their websites and keep them up to date: - a) Professional and biographical profile. - b) Other Boards of Directors to which they belong, whether or not they are listed companies, as well as other remunerated activities of any kind. - c) An indication of the category of director to which they belong, stating, in the case of proprietary directors, the shareholder they represent or with whom they are related. - d) Date of their first appointment as a director of the company, as well as any subsequent reelections. - e) Company shares and any options on these shares that they hold.

-19. The Annual Corporate Governance Report, after verification by the Appointments Commission, should disclose the reasons for the appointment of proprietary directors at the request of shareholders whose equity interest is less than 3% of capital; and explain any reasons why formal requests for a presence on the board from shareholders whose equity interest is equal to or greater than that of others whose requests for proprietary directors have been denied, as the case may be.

-Complies [] Partially complies [] Explain [] Not applicable [X] -------------- ------------------------ ------------- ----------------------

-The Company has not appointed any proprietary director at the request of shareholders whose shareholding is less than 3% of the capital stock, nor has it received formal requests for presence on the board from shareholders whose shareholding is equal to or greater than that of others at whose request proprietary directors have been appointed.

-20. Proprietary directors should resign when the shareholder they represent transfers its entire shareholding interest.
-They should also do so, in the appropriate number, when said shareholder reduces its shareholding to a level that requires a reduction in the number of proprietary directors.

-Complies [X] Partially complies [] Explain [] Not applicable []
+C Complies [X] Explain [] 18. anies should publish the following information about their board members on their ites and keep them up to date: a) Professional and biographical profile. b) Other Boards of Directors to which they belong, whether or not they are listed companies, as well as other remunerated activities of any kind. c) An indication of the category of director to which they belong, stating, in the case of proprietary directors, the shareholder they represent or with whom they are related. d) Date of their first appointment as a director of the company, as well as any subsequent re-elections. e) Company shares and any options on these shares that they hold.
+C Complies [X] Partially complies [] Explain [] Remu dire and shar requ Annual Corporate Governance Report, after verification by the Appointments and neration Commission, should disclose the reasons for the appointment of proprietary ctors at the request of shareholders whose equity interest is less than 3% of capital; explain any rejection of a formal request for a presence on the board from eholders whose equity interest is equal to or greater than that of others whose ests for proprietary directors have been appointed, as the case may be.
+Complies [] Partially complies [] Explain [] Not applicable [X] by has not appointed any proprietary director at the request of shareholders whose shareholding is less than 3% (of the capital stock, nor has it received formal requests for presence on the board from shareholders whoseng is equal to or greater than that of others at whose request proprietary directors have been appointed.
+20. enti shar rietary directors should resign when the shareholder they represent transfers its re shareholding interest.
+They should also do so, in the appropriate number, when said eholder reduces its shareholding to a level that requires a reduction in the number of rietary directors.
+C Complies [X] Partially complies [] Explain [] Not applicable []

-21. The Board of Directors should not propose the removal of any independent director before the expiration of the term of office for which they were appointed, except where just cause is found by the Board of Directors, based on a report from the Appointments Commission.
+21. The Board of Directors should not propose the removal of any independent director before the expiration of the term of office for which they were appointed, except where just cause is found by the Board of Directors, based on a report from the Appointments and Remuneration Commission.
 In particular, just cause shall be understood to exist when the director takes on new positions or incurs new obligations that prevent them from dedicating the necessary time to the performance of the duties inherent to the position of director, fails to comply with the duties inherent to their position or incurs in any of the circumstances that cause them to lose their independent status, in accordance with the provisions of the applicable legislation.